Bit1100/React-Professional-Landing-Page/README.md

 5. Intersection Observer has been introduced.

 6. DOM Attributes such as children, firstElementChild, etc. have been injected while dealing with Intersection Observer.

+7. Used .env.development and .env.production files for the Code Reusablility and environment determination.